Painful intelligence: What AI can tell us about human suffering: Why there is (so much) suffering

 \section{Why there is (so much) suffering}

-Let us start by looking at the difficulty of information-processing in a complex world.
-The fundamental reasons of how suffering or mental pain is born are illustrated in Fig~\ref{flowchart1.fig}, which I will next go through in detail.
+Let us start by summarizing the difficulty of information-processing in a complex world.
+The fundamental reasons of how suffering or mental pain is born are illustrated in Fig.~\ref{flowchart1.fig}, which I will next go through in detail.